 How to Snag Salmon

 Snagging Alaskan Salmon is a method that is used for using Salmon as a food source.
 Because salmon gather in large numbers before they spawn.
 Snagging is not complicated, but the technique does require a methodical approach to maximize success.
 Again not all of Alaska is open to Snagging and it’s illegal in some areas, and anglers must check the regulations and be sure before they try it.
-The Technique for Snagging Salmon are:
+The Techniques for Snagging Salmon are:

 The Belly Hook- is a common snagging method that uses a large treble hook and weight.
 Tie the line to a heavy sinker, and use a 2-3 foot leader tied to the sinker.
 Tie a large, treble hook to the leader, and place a pinch-on float immediately above the hook.
 Cast the rig and drag it along the bottom until you feel a change in the line tension.
 Set the hook by swinging the rod in a sideways, sweeping motion.
 The weight drags under the fish and the hook runs directly into its body.